mirai001/project-neo/docs/experiments/003-initial-system-audit.md

 | kbdinteractiveauthentication | no |
 ---

-SSH public-key authentication is enabled while password authentication and keyboard-interactive authentication are disabled.
+- SSH public-key authentication is `enabled` while password
+- authentication and keyboard-interactive authentication are `disabled`.
 This provides a reasonable initial authentication baseline.

-The SSH port remains at the default port 22.
+- The SSH port remains at the default port `22`.
 No change to the SSH configuration was made during this audit.

 Firewall configuration: